pwernette/MLP_veg_seg/README.md

 1. The [non-machine learning approach](#usage-programs-without-machine-learning) utilizes a vegetation index and Otsu's thresholding method.
 This approach is more computationally demanding and the appropriate vegetation index and threshold value are likely to vary by location and application.
 2. The [machine learning approach](#usage-for-machine-learning-programs) utilizes the Tensorflow API.
 This approach is more efficient, less subjective, and more robust across geographies and applications.
 Although it is faster with access to a GPU, a CPU can also be used. *(Note: The code is not optimized for use with multiple GPUs.)*

+The full paper describing this approach is currently in review by *Remote Sensing*:
+Wernette, Phillipe A. (in reivew) Vegetation Filtering of Coastal Cliff and Bluff Point Clouds with MLP.
+Submitted to *Remote Sensing*.

 # Contents